juhana/vorple-if.com/docs/about.md

 and the Inform 6 source code is in the
 [Vorple community contributions GitHub repository](https://github.com/vorple/contributions/tree/master/games/neon-vertex).

-A more technical introduction to Vorple is in the chapter [Vorple in depth](in-depth.html).
+A more technical introduction to Vorple is in the [Vorple in depth](in-depth.html) article.